tuvd08/beeinstant-java-sdk/README.md

-# BeeInstant Java SDK
+# BeeInstant Android SDK

-BeeInstant Java SDK is a powerful tool for software/dev-ops engineers to define and publish custom metrics to BeeInstant.
+BeeInstant Android SDK is a powerful tool for software/dev-ops engineers to define and publish custom metrics to BeeInstant.
 By using clean and simple APIs, engineers can track their software performance with counters, timers, and recorders in real-time.

 The SDK provides multi-dimensional metrics that allow engineers to tailor make their very own metrics that suits unique cases.
 The metrics are aggregated at global levels across hosts, times and dimensions.
 For example, engineers can easily visualize percentile 99.99% of their API latencies at service level by aggregating metrics published from all of their hosts.